filip0s/my-travel-journal-api/.github/README.md

 |--------|-----------------|
 | URL    | `/api/journal`  |

-Responds with array of all logs in the in-memory "database" (real database is TBA)
+Responds with array of all logs in the database

 <details>
 <summary>Example request</summary>